Theodor Rosebury

-Theodor Rosebury (London, 10 August 1904—Conway, Massachusetts, 25 November 1976) was a British-born American bacteriologist and author.
+Theodor Rosebury (10 August 1904 – 25 November 1976) was a British-born American bacteriologist and author.
 He has been called the “pre-eminent oral microbiologist of his era” and the “Grandfather of Modern Oral Microbiology”.

-Biography
+Early life

+Rosebury was born on 10 August 1904 in London.

+He became a naturalized U.S. citizen in 1916 and attended the University of Pennsylvania (DDS, 1928).

+Career

-Rosebury became a naturalized U.S. citizen in 1916 and attended the University of Pennsylvania (DDS, 1928).
-He was chief of the Airborne Infection project at Fort Detrick, Maryland during World War II.
+He was chief of the Airborne Infection project at Fort Detrick, Maryland, during World War II.

 He conducted research in Alaska with Leuman Maurice Waugh (1877–1972), a dentist, explorer, and lecturer.
 He was a professor at Columbia University College of Dental Medicine.
 He later resided in Chicago.
 He ended his career as an Emeritus Professor of bacteriology at Washington University in St. Louis.

+Later life and death

-After retirement he dedicated himself to writing, cabinetmaking and music.
-(He played the flute.)
-He died at his home in Conway, Massachusetts on 25 November 1976 at the age of 72.
+After retirement, he dedicated himself to writing, cabinetmaking, and music, playing the flute.

+He died at his home in Conway, Massachusetts, on 25 November 1976 at the age of 72.